synfinatic/WiFi_Shield/README.md

-# WiFi Library Using WiFly 171 for Arduino
+# WiFi Library Using WiFly 171 for Arduino and compatibles

-This library is for [WiFi Shield](http://www.seeedstudio.com/depot/wifi-shield-p-1220.html?cPath=19_20) from [Seeed Studio](http://seeedstudio.com).
+This library was originally for the [WiFi Shield](http://www.seeedstudio.com/depot/wifi-shield-p-1220.html?cPath=19_20) from [Seeed Studio](http://seeedstudio.com), but I've modified it to work with other Arduino and compatible boards like the [Teensy](http://pjrc.com/store/teensy31.html).

 ## Features
-+ Support Hardware and Software Serial
++ Supports any serial port, including software serial via the [AnySerial](https://github.com/synfinatic/AnySerial) library.
 + HTTP client
 + as an Access Point